 You may be wondering about the difference between sintered soft magnetic materials and SMCs.
 For the purpose of this exercise, just know that soft magnetic composites aren’t sintered.

 Bearings are a staple of conventional powder metallurgy.
-They’re produced very inexpensively, in high volumes, and readily available in a wide variety of materials and shapes.
+They’re a high-volume, low-cost job, and are readily available in a wide variety of materials and shapes.

 Powder metals have been in the bearing industry since the 1930s and are a proven material for many related applications.
 Initially they started out as bronze, but thanks to the innovations in powder metallurgy in later years, more cost-effective materials like iron can be used.